annedorko/zip-package/README.md

 Contributing isn’t limited to just code.
 We encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising our documentation.

+### Roadmap

+A few of the parameters I will personally want to add over time include:

+1. Ability to set destination directory
+2. Ability to exclude files or filetypes

 ### Reporting a bug

 Think you’ve found a bug?
 We’d love for you to help us get it fixed.